 Sure, you can walk around downtown safely enough, especially during the day–but practically speaking, Cape Town is a very sprawling city.
 Think Los Angeles, not Lisbon.

-Major attractions like Table Mountain require a dedicated chunk of time and a car or bus ride in order to reach them, and some popular spots (like Muizenberg Beach and their colorful beach houses, or Chapman’s Peak Drive) are half an hour or more away from the city center.
+Major attractions like Table Mountain require a dedicated chunk of time and a car or bus ride to reach, and some popular spots (like Muizenberg Beach and its colorful beach houses, or Chapman’s Peak Drive) are half an hour or more away from the city center.

-Keep this in mind when deciding how much sightseeing you can fit into one day, and also where to stay while in Cape Town!
+Keep this in mind when deciding how much sightseeing you can fit into one day, and also when deciding where to stay while in Cape Town!

 If you want to visit Robben Island, you’ll need to book ahead.